anafro/anafro/README.md

 <img src="https://raw.githubusercontent.com/anafro/anafro/a54046d5e85e449e4266ecb2957c90880f1e1953/Logos/Sakurator.svg" width="12" height="12"> <a href="https://github.com/sakurator">Sakurator</a> is a website for learning Japanese alphabets: hiragana and katakana.

+Of course, both versions of the website uses:

+* HTML5
+* CSS (compiled from Sass)
+* JavaScript

 Used technologies for the old version:

 * Node.js / Express.js